 - Who will retain the loan after the closing and where can payments be made?

 Get pre-approved for a mortgage loan.
 After you select a mortgage lender, request that they pre-approve you for a loan.
 A pre-approval will help to ensure that potential homes are within your budget and will show sellers that you’re a serious buyer.
 Keep in mind that there are significant differences in the way lenders handle the pre-approval process.
 Ensure that you receive a written commitment for a loan and that it details the amount available to borrow as well as applicable fees, limitations and other important disclosures.

 Partner with a Real Estate Agent.
 Selecting the right real estate agent is a crucial step.
 The agent is your advocate and acts as a guide during the home buying process.
 Here are some questions you may want to ask a potential agent.

 - Does the agent have an active real estate license in good standing?

 - How long have you been an agent?

 - Can you show me any home that is for sale?

 - What hours are you available to me?

-- Are you familiar with the grant programs available?
+- Are you familiar with the grant programs available to buyers like me?